How many quarters does an employee need to have in order to receive a full rate pension?

 You can also perform a simulation the amount of your pension at different ages, full or not, based on the data known to your pension funds.

-From the age of 55 onwards, you can report to your pension funds the anomalies in your career statement and ask for their correction: missing jobs, inconsistencies, etc.
+From the age of 55, you can report to your pension funds the anomalies of your career statement and request its correction: missing employment, inconsistency, etc.

 Your pension funds are directly informed.

-You can then follow their treatment on your pension account:
+You can follow their treatment on your pension account: